-To comply with State regulations, the Village of Medina will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, Village of Medina, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
-We are proud to report that in 2019 our system did not violate a maximum contaminant level or any other water quality standard.
-In 2019, we conducted tests for over 100 contaminants.
-Less than a quarter of the tested contaminants were detected.
-The NCWD is required to test for lead and copper every three (3) years.
-In 2017, 50 sites throughout the NCWD were tested for lead and copper.
-The analysis showed concentrations below action level for all 50 copper samples.
-The 90th percentile level of lead detected, 6.6 ug/L, was below the regulatory limit of 15.0 ug/L. This report provides an overview of last year's water quality.
+We are proud to report that our system did not violate a maximum contaminant level.
+This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact the Village of Medina Clerk's Office at (585)798-0710.
+If you have any questions about this report or concerning your drinking water, please contact Village of Medina Clerk's Office at (585)-798-0710.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled board meetings at the Town of Shelby Offices located on Salt Works Road or the other locations posted on the Village of Medina website, www.villagemedina.org.
-The meetings are held on the second and fourth Mondays of each month at the times posted on our website.
+If you want to learn more, please attend any of our regularly scheduled Village board meetings at the Senior Citizen Center located at 615 West Avenue.
+Meeting dates and times are posted on the Village of Medina website, www.villagemedina.org.
+The meetings are held on the second and fourth Mondays of each month.